Climate change, new construction mean more ruinous fires

 Flames swept over drought-stricken grassy fields and neighborhoods northwest of Denver on Thursday with alarming speed, propelled by guests up to 105 mph (169 kph).
 Tens of thousands were ordered to flee with little notice.

-Three people were missing as of Saturday and at least seven were injured but no deaths were reported.
+Two people were missing as of Sunday and at least seven were injured.
 Officials estimated nearly 1,000 homes and other buildings were destroyed.

-Many whose homes were spared remained without power while temperatures dropped to the single digits.
-The blaze burned at least 9.4 square miles (24 square kilometers).

 “With any snow on the ground, this absolutely would not have happened in the way that it did,” said Keith Musselman, a snow hydrologist in Boulder.
 “It was really the grass and the dry landscape that allowed this fire to jump long distances in a short period of time.”